 Volunteering with York Archaeological Trust’s JORVIK Group of attractions is a great way to share these interests, meet new people and learn new skills!

-The JORVIK Group consists of the world famous JORVIK Viking Centre, Barley Hall, DIG, Henry VII at Micklegate Bar and Richard III at Monk Bar and offers a varied range of history and archaeology.
+The JORVIK Group consists of the world famous JORVIK Viking Centre, Barley Hall, DIG, Henry VII at Micklegate Bar and Richard III at Monk Bar and offers a varied range of historical and archaeological experiences.

-We welcome new people to our volunteer teams at our regular intake periods and are currently seeking more people to join our teams across our attractions.
+We welcome new people to our volunteer teams across our attractions at our regular intake periods.

-Although JORVIK is currently closed following the Boxing Day floods we have an exciting time ahead.
-We have a range of exciting Viking exhibitions planned to take the JORVIK experience out into York and Barley Hall, DIG, Henry VII and Richard III continue to represent an important part of York’s heritage experience.
+Although JORVIK is currently closed, following the Boxing Day floods, we have an exciting time ahead.
+We have a range of exciting Viking exhibitions which are taking the JORVIK experience out into York and Barley Hall, DIG, Henry VII and Richard III continue to represent an important part of York’s heritage experience.

 As always we welcome involvement from our dedicated volunteer teams who enable us to offer a range of exciting additional visitor services that would not be possible without their enthusiasm and support